shane-kercheval/flask-postgresql-template/readme.md

         \connect example_site;

 - the DATABASE_URL value in config.py is defaulted so that if none exists, it returns 'example_site'
-- So, when pushed to Heroku you must install the postgres addon and set the config value (mentioned below)
+- So, when pushed to Heroku you must install the [postgres add-on](https://elements.heroku.com/addons/heroku-postgresql) and set the config value (mentioned below); depending on the order of steps, it's possible that Heroku auto-detects postgres and installs it for you.

 **venv:**
 - start venv using os x terminal